3beca/cep/README.md

 ## Admin User Interface

-The repository [3beca/cep-ui](https://github.com/3beca/cep-ui) host an awesome admin web user interface.
+The repository [3beca/cep-ui](https://github.com/3beca/cep-ui) hosts an awesome admin web user interface.
 From your favorite browser you can easily manage event types, target and rules.

 ## Docker Compose